spelunky-fyi/Playlunky/README.md

 For more details on each feature check the [Wiki](https://github.com/spelunky-fyi/Playlunky/wiki).

 ### Development Features
-* Anti-anti-debug injection
+* Anti-anti-debug injection via ScyllaHide
-* Logging to console
+* Logging to console via `--console`

 ## Credits
 A huge thanks to the [spelunky-fyi](https://github.com/spelunky-fyi) team for their input, suggestions, support and for making all their hard work open source.
 Special thanks to `gmosjack`, `Dregu` and `iojonmbnmb` that made it possible for this tool to exist.